IndigoDomotics/indigo-yamaharx/README.md

 ### Requirements

 1. [Indigo 6](http://www.perceptiveautomation.com/indigo/index.html) or later (pro version only)
-2. Yamaha RX-Vx75 Series A/V Receiver (needs to be accessible via network from the box hosting your Indigo server)
+2. Yamaha RX-V Series A/V Receiver (needs to be accessible via network from the box hosting your Indigo server)

 ### Installation Instructions